 Parent Orientation Video

-- Small instructor-to-student ratios
+- Small instructor-to-swimmer ratios

 - Achievement Log tracks a student's progress as swimming skills are mastered

-- Click here to see some frequently asked questions.
+Click here to see frequently asked questions.

 Group Swim Lessons